 While there are many ways to go about catching the Northern Lights in Iceland – like staying in Reykjavik and hopping onto special Northern Lights tours – IMHO the best is undoubtedly to stay in one of Iceland’s Northern Lights hotels

 So what are you waiting for?
-Let’s go!
+Let’s go grab you a front row seat to nature’s dazzling show!

 Best Northern Lights Hotels in Iceland